AlexanderShelyugov/Showcase/README.md

 # Showcase

 Hello!
-This is a showcase repository where I keep the navigation map for my projects!
+This is a showcase repository where I keep the navigation map for my projects.

-Here is the list of repositories I have to present!
+Here is the list of repositories I have to present.

 ![Built with love](http://ForTheBadge.com/images/badges/built-with-love.svg)